-To find Alaska family cruise deals and added value for kids, browse our Alaska Small Ship Cruise Deals.
+To find Alaska family cruise deals and added value for kids, browse our Alaska small ship cruise deals.
 You can also look to the Families & Children section of each AdventureSmith trip itinerary’s Inclusions, Terms & Notes details for family deals that never expire.
 This section also explains if any special kid-friendly programming is offered aboard.
-Ultimately, contact us to speak with our team who can personalize recommendations for you so that you can have the best Alaska cruise for your kids at the best price.
+Ultimately, contact us to speak with our crew who can personalize recommendations for you so that you can have the best kid friendly Alaskan cruise at the lowest price.

 Alaska Family Charter Cruises

-Extend your Alaska family small ship cruise with a private tour to Denali National Park, Katmai National Park or Kenai Fjords National Park, or create your own custom Alaska adventure.
-We offer a number of family-oriented land tours with special youth and child rates.
+Pair your cruise with an Alaska land tour for the ultimate Alaska family vacation package.
+Or extend your Alaska family small ship cruise with a private tour to Denali National Park, Katmai National Park or Kenai Fjords National Park, or create your own custom Alaska adventure.
+We offer a number of family oriented land tours with special youth and child rates.

 Alaska family land tours add unique activities such as a wildlife safari through Denali National Park, riding the Alaska Railroad, canoeing, wild berry picking, fishing, mountain biking, river rafting, gold panning and flightseeing.
 The opportunities for adventure are endless.
 Our experts will work with you to plan a seamless family vacation.

 So, What is the Best Alaska Cruise for Families?